hallmatthewp/movie_ratings_stats/README.md

 Extra credit:

 * Use all available CPU cores to aggregate more rating data
-* Provide real-time updates to your chosen statistics interface
+* Provide real-time updates to your chosen interface

 ## 3rd-party Code